RocketSloooth/ansible_playground_webapp/playbooks/jenkins_lab/README.txt

 This is a description of the files in this folder:

+- .inventory.txt: local inventory file for jenkins-related hosts

 - ansible.cfg: local ansible configuration file, to override some of the default configurations.

+- files: repository of files that need to be copied to jenkins hosts [NOT COMM]
+  - jdk-8u144-linux-x64.rpm: JDK 8 installer for RedHat-like hosts
+  - jdk-8u144-linux-x64.tar.gz: JDK 8 installer for non-RedHat hosts

 - hardening_config.yml: playbook to apply to all hosts some of the security best practices, like